miguellacorte/the_open_media_ecology_essay/README.md

 <a id="16">[16]</a> Beck, U. (1992).
 Risk society: Towards a new modernity.
 Sage.

 <a id="17">[17]</a> Huybrechts, L. (2014) Participation is risky.
 *"Participatory projects are in essence always uncertain.
 They rely heavily on the input from other participants.
-This contrasts witht he makers' urge to control the participatory process and its outcome"*
+This contrasts with the makers' urge to control the participatory process and its outcome"*

 <a id="18">[18]</a> Mark, G. (2023). *Attention span*.
 New York, NY: HarperCollins:
 Gloria Mark, a professor of information science at the University of California, Irvine, and the author of the book "Attention Span," began studying computer usage patterns in 2004.
 Initially, people spent an average of 2.5 minutes on a single screen.
 However, in 2012, Mark and her colleagues discovered that the average time dedicated to a single task had decreased to 75 seconds.
 Presently, the average time has further declined to approximately 47 seconds.